Bootloader unlocking: Relocking

 After unlocking a bootloader, some devices allow users to relock it.
 Relocking is typically done to restore the device to a factory-like state, often for warranty purposes or to re-enable certain security features like verified boot.
 This process is usually carried out through fastboot commands or manufacturer-specific software.

 However, the ability to relock a bootloader varies significantly across manufacturers and device models.
 Some manufacturers provide official methods to relock the bootloader without issue, especially if the device is running official, signed firmware.
 In contrast, other devices may experience functionality issues after relocking—such as the loss of access to certain features or the risk of a "soft brick"—particularly if any system modifications remain or if unofficial firmware is installed.

 Importantly, relocking the bootloader does not always reverse all changes made during the unlocking process.
 For example, some devices will retain a bootloader unlock flag or record in the hardware's tamper logs, which may still void warranties or affect access to services like DRM-protected content.

 As a result, users are advised to consult manufacturer-specific guidelines and ensure that all system components are restored to their official state before attempting to relock the bootloader.

-VNeID app changes

-According to information from technology groups in Vietnam, after updating version 2.1.6 of the VNeID application released on May 30, 2024, some Android phone users have received warnings : "Your device is not safe, there is a risk of containing malicious code...".
-As a result, users are thrown to the main screen and cannot use the VNeID application, even though before the update they could still log in and use it normally.

-This is because VNeID 2.1.6 update has added new security measures to stop working on Android devices with root access, unlocked bootloader and developer mode enabled.
-To use, users must disable root access to the device, relock bootloader and turn off developer options.